BenjaminOddou/alfred-plex/README.md

 #### 1. Simple search

 In this mode, you search medias on your servers directly by typing your request.
-You can optionally add a `/` followed by one of the following mediatype: *track, album, artist, collection, actor, director, genre, movie, photo, photoalbum, playlist, show, episode, clip*.
+You can optionally add a `/` followed by one of the following media types: *track, album, artist, collection, actor, director, genre, movie, photo, photoalbum, playlist, show, episode, clip*.

 Link to the [Python-PlexAPI documentation](https://python-plexapi.readthedocs.io/en/latest/modules/server.html#plexapi.server.PlexServer.search).